ebottos94/real_estate_italy_investment_advisor/README.md

 The goal of this project is to have an overview of Italy Real Estate market by investment way.

-The frontend is a dashboard that represents the areas of Italy (Regions, Provinces, Cities, Areas of Cities) by the ratio Rent price/Sell price.
+The frontend, a React application, is a dashboard that represents the areas of Italy (Regions, Provinces, Cities, Areas of Cities) by the ratio Rent price/Sell price.
 In this way, where the ratio is higher is, in theory, more convenient to buy for investment.

+The Backend, a FastAPI application, scrapes data of specific area from [Immobiliare.it](https://www.immobiliare.it/mercato-immobiliare/) and transforms it.

 The purpose is just to provide an overview and some advisors.